-Looking for an alternative to typical worksheets for identifying independent and dependent variables?
+Looking for an alternative to typical practice worksheets for identifying independent and dependent variables and designing controlled experiments?
 Try this challenging but fun alternative that takes students out of the classroom and into the real world!

-Using this worksheet students will identify the independent variables, dependent variables, and controls in a hypothetical experiment where they test the claims made by an advertisement.
+In this activity students will determine the claim made by an advertisement and then identify independent variables, dependent variables, and controls in a hypothetical experiment in which they test the claims made by an advertisement.

-This resource includes a sample to assist in introducing the activity to your students.
+This resource also includes an exemplar sample to assist in introducing the activity to your students.

 Visit my store for more inquiry activities and hundreds of other teaching science resources.

 What others have said about this identifying independent and dependent variables activity :